norlab-ulaval/BorealHDR/README.md

 <img align="right" src="figures_readme/dataset_acquisition.gif" width="500" height="" />

-**The BorealHDR dataset and the code are in preparation.
-They will be added soon!**
+**Due to its size, the entire BorealHDR dataset is in preparation.
+It will be added soon!**

 The BorealHDR Dataset was acquired at the Montmorency Forest in Québec City, Canada.
 In winter, this environment creates several HDR scenes coming from snow and trees.